Devin Townsend: Early musical career (1972–1994)

 Devin Garrett Townsend was born in New Westminster on May 5, 1972.
+His parents are of Irish and British descent, with his father working in the restaurant industry.
 He picked up the banjo when he was five and began playing guitar when he was 12.
 As a young teenager, he befriended Brian "Beav" Waddell, who would later play guitars as part of the Devin Townsend Band and bass on the Devin Townsend Project.
 He participated in several metal bands while he was in high school, and founded Grey Skies at the age of 19.
 Around the same time he joined a popular local group called Caustic Thought, replacing Jed Simon on guitar and playing alongside bassist Byron Stroud, both of whom would later become members of Townsend's flagship band, Strapping Young Lad.
 In 1993, Townsend began writing material under the name Noisescapes, a project he later described as "just as violent as Strapping Young Lad".

 Townsend recorded a Noisescapes demo and sent copies to various record labels.
 Relativity Records responded to Townsend with a record deal and Townsend began work on what was to be the first Noisescapes album, Promise.
 Shortly afterward, the label introduced him to musician Steve Vai.
 Impressed with Townsend's vocal work, Vai offered him the role of the lead vocalist on his new album Sex & Religion.
 After recording Sex & Religion, Townsend accompanied Vai on a world tour in support of the album.
 Townsend soon landed a second tour, this time with the opening band of Vai's tour, the Wildhearts.
 He played live with the band throughout half of 1994 in Europe, and appeared as a guest musician on their single Urge.
 Ginger, the band's frontman, remained close friends with Townsend, later co-writing several songs on Infinity and the Christeen + 4 Demos EP.